Domain may refer to any of the following:

 What is a top and second level domain?

 In our example of the "google.com" domain name, there are two parts of the domain name.
 First is "google," which is called the SLD (second-level domain) and ".com," which is the TLD (top-level domain).
 See our top-level domain definition for further information on top level domains.

 The first Internet domain name "symbolics.com" was registered by Symbolics, a Massachusetts computer company on March 15, 1985.

-When deciding on a domain name, make sure to keep it simple and something that is easy to remember.
-Additional promoting tips for websites is on our promotion page.
-To register or lookup a domain name, we recommend visiting GoDaddy or Network solutions, which are both companies who specialize in domain registration.
+When deciding on a domain name, its a good idea to keep it simple, something that is easy to remember.
+Additional promoting tips for websites is on our guide to promoting your content on the web.
+To register or look up a domain name, we recommend visiting GoDaddy or Network solutions; both companies are domain name registrars.